afrocircus/LVFX-pipeline/docs/client-review.rst

 This will sync the feedback from the cloud Ftrack account to the local Ftrack server.
 It will update the status of the tasks to either 'Review Changes' or 'Approved' depending on the feedback.
-Asset Versions will be also be updated with the client notes.
+Asset Versions will be also be updated with the client's notes.